BIOL275-MSUM/BIOL275-MSUM.github.io/data-sets.Rmd

     -   Users can browse data products and associated documentation and then select time frames and field sites to download the data

     -   The neonUtilities R package allows you to access and download NEON data as well as to work with NEON data downloaded from the portal.

+## Public health data sets

+-   [National Center for Health Statistics](https://www.cdc.gov/nchs/data_access/ftp_data.htm).
+Data sets, documentation, and questionnaires from NCHS data collection systems.

+-   [County Health Rankings & Roadmaps](http://www.countyhealthrankings.org/).
+A source of annual county-level public health data.
+You can download data by state and year (see [Minnesota](http://www.countyhealthrankings.org/app/minnesota/2017/downloads), for example).

+-   [KIDS COUNT](http://datacenter.kidscount.org/).
+A source of data on children and families and a project of the Annie E. Casey Foundation.
+Data is available by year and county/state.
+You would need to choose and download the variables necessary to answer your question.
+Topics include:

+-   Other sources of data sets:

+    -   [Minnesota Health Data Sources](http://www.countyhealthrankings.org/using-the-rankings-data/finding-more-data/minnesota), a list compiled by County Health Rankings & Roadmaps.

 ## Geospatial data